davidcorne/file-locker/README.md

 This is a project to get a good RAII class for locking a file for reading and writing.
 This is implemented in C++.

+### The Purpose of Locking Files ###

+The main use of file locking is to stop someone writing to a file between you reading it and writing it back out changed.
+It also becomes important implementing databases and websites.

 ## Contents ##

 The main class in this repository is LockedFile, there are also supporting error classes and a unit test.

+## Application ##

+There is a sample application which will lock the files you give it on the command line.

+This is not that much use, but it shows what's going on.

 ## Implementation Details ##